The Wright Law Firm Alexandra Racine-richardson, j.d. Bradley H. Wright. B.A., LL.B.

 The Wright Law Firm is comprised of lawyers Bradley Wright and Alexandra (Alex) Racine-Richardson, and their invaluable law clerks, Catherine Campbell and Heather Waddell.
 Everyone here takes pride in delivering excellent services and making the process as pleasant for you as possible.

 Alex graduated from the University of Ottawa Law School in 2020, and was called to the Bar in 2021.
 She is a member of the Law Society of Ontario and the County of Carleton Law Association.
-Alex specializes in real estate, wills and estates, and family law.
+Alex specializes in family law, real estate, and wills and estates.

 Brad graduated from the University of Ottawa Law School in 1981, and was called to the Bar in 1983.
-He is a member of the Law Society of Ontario (LSO), the Canadian Bar Association, the Ontario Bar Association, the County of Carleton Law Association, and L'Association des jurists d'expression française d'Ontario.
-Brad specializes in real estate, wills and estates, and corporate commercial law.
+He is a member of the Law Society of Ontario (LSO), the Canadian Bar Association, the Ontario Bar Association, the County of Carleton Law Association, and L'Association des juristes d'expression française de l'Ontario.
+Brad specializes in real estate, wills and estates, and corporate/commercial law.

 Starting in 1995, Brad was elected to the maximum four consecutive four-year terms as a bencher of the LSO (the body that regulates legal services in the public interest), and is now a life (ex officio) bencher.
 He served as co-chair of the Real Estate Committee for five years, chair of the Audit Committee for three years, chair of the Compensation Committee for three years, trustee of the Law Foundation of Ontario for seven years, and as a director of LawPRO, the legal profession's insurance company, for three years.
 Since 1995, he has served in a judicial capacity at discipline hearings including ten years on the Appeal Panel (several of his judgments are used as precedents by law societies and courts across Canada).